Resilient Sheet Flooring vs. Resilient Tile Floors

 For an even lower price for resilient tiles, consider the Rubber Tile Utility 8 mm puzzle tile product.
 This rubber tile has a long lasting design that provides a bit of give too.
 The edges pop together easily, and they come apart just as easily for returning to the subfloor.

-For more on this topic please review our Athletic Flooring product page.
+For more on this topic please review our Athletic & Sports Mats product page.